Does Fake Tan Cause Acne and Breakouts?

-This leads to clogged pores and then an outbreak of acne.
-Acne is a very common skin condition, and while it may go away on its own, some people do need medical treatment to help their skin clear.
+Acne is a very common skin condition, and while it may resolve on its own, some people require medical treatment to help their skin clear.

-Can fake tans and self-tanners cause acne?
-Spray tans and self-tanners can clog pores, which can aggravate existing acne.
+Spray tans and self-tanners can clog pores, potentially aggravating existing acne.
 If you currently have clear skin, then a fake tan is unlikely to cause acne.

-Self-tanners are often used to hide acne and acne scars, but they might be a source of acne or breakouts.
-Self-tanners don’t cause the long-term condition of acne, but they can aggravate the condition.
+Self-tanners are often used to conceal acne and acne scars, but they may also be a source of acne or breakouts.

 If you are looking to use self-tanners to hide acne or acne scars and feel that it will help boost your confidence, it might be worth your time to do a test to see how your skin reacts to self-tanning products, in order to predict if it will aggravate your condition or not.